LimbicAI/publish-pdf-version-action/README.md

     baseUrl: <public url>
     bucket: <s3 bucket>
     basePdf: <pdf to be appended>
-    outputPdfKey: <key to save the new pdf>
+    latestPdfKey: <pdf name to save in latest folder (should not change as other projects depend on the static url)>
 ```

 ### Required inputs